ui-schema/ui-schema/README.md

 import {ImmutableEditor, themeMaterial} from 'react-immutable-editor';// optional

 // Import Schema-Editor
-import {SchemaEditor, isInvalid, createMap, createOrderedMap} from "@ui-schema/ui-schema";
+import {SchemaEditor, isInvalid, createMap, createOrderedMap, createStore, updateValue} from "@ui-schema/ui-schema";
 // Get the widgets binding for your design-system import {widgets} from "@ui-schema/ds-material";